Once your placement is finished, you have up to 30 days to stay in the USA and travel! From New York to LA, Miami to Vegas go anywhere you want!

 After spending your summer working with Americans, you're going to have to best people on hand to help you plan your travels!
 Make sure you ask them for their tips of places to visit, cheapest travel options and those hidden gems that only a local person would know.
 On top of all of that don't be surprised if they offer to put you up for a couple of nights!
 They'll be excited to show you off to their friends and they'll be the best people to show you around!

 To help you make the most of your travel time, Camp America offer the option of upgrading your return flight to a flexible flight option.
 This means you don't have to pick a return date or destination until you're out in the USA - so you're not restricting yourself or at risk of missing out!
-Our flexible flight options give you the chance to fly from most major airports around the US and you don't need to select your flight until 2 weeks before you want to leave!
+Our flexible flight options (London departures only) give you the chance to fly from most major airports around the US and you don't need to select your flight until 2 weeks before you want to leave!

 The visa that you will have allows you to travel inside the United States of America only.
 When you're planning your after camp travel it may be tempting to visit places such as Canada or Mexico but we strongly advise that you don't do this whilst on your J-1 Visa.
 Once you leave the USA your visa technically becomes invalid and even if you're just planning a visit before catching your flight back home, you may face difficulties when trying to re-enter America.